RussellSenior/lqp02-teletype/README.md

 When rolling the paper back down to continue printing, I am rolling an extra line down and then back up one to hopefully improve vertical registration.
 Thanks Blake Thomas for the idea.

+The other disadvantage is that the LQP02 prints bi-directionally, which means that it needs to pause on input to see if more input is coming.
+If there is, then it can effectively read ahead and see the opportunity to print backwards.
+This introduces an annoying lag between input and when the characters are struck.
+So far, no means of turning off this delay has been found.

 There are a bunch of TODO's:

  * Add a toggle switch to switch between Line and Local mode;